-The investment manager addresses ESG factors throughout the investment process, including research, company engagement and portfolio construction.
 The investment manager is assessing ESG characteristics of each mutual funds in the portfolio using data provided by external ESG providers, including MSCI, as well as proprietary ESG analysis.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?